Frances M. Beal: Political organizing

 “I was in the Student Nonviolent Coordinating Committee.
 You're talking about liberation and freedom half the night on the racial side, and then all of a sudden men are going to turn around and start talking about putting you in your place.
 So in 1968 we founded the SNCC Black Women's Liberation Committee to take up some of these issues.”

 The Black Women's Liberation Committee of SNCC shifted into the and eventually evolved into the Third World Women's Alliance in 1969 with the admittance of Puerto Rican women into the organization.
 The TWWA is a NYC-based organization committed to helping marginalized women and communities globally in the struggle for social justice.
 The organization built off Marxist and Nationalist oriented framework.
 The TWWA incorporates a core stance of intersectionality politics, acknowledging oppression from the overlapping fronts of race, class, gender, capitalism, imperialism, and ability.

 While working in the SNCC, Beal and her colleagues became increasing concerned about female issues, specifically assault on Black women's reproductive justice through forced sterilization.
 For Beal, reproductive justice was deeply personal as Beal's friend from high school died from a backstreet abortion.
 She was actively involved in CESA, the Committee to End Sterilization Abuse.
 This organization fought to help poor women of color who were being disproportionately targeted and coerced into involuntary sterilization get reproductive justice.

 After leaving SNCC, Beal actively traveled the country and worked to organize and empower Black women through her political involvement on the National Council of Negro Women and her work through the Project Woman Power.
 Beal also published the National Council of Negro Women's newsletter: The Black Woman.
 In 1969, Beal composed an essay that addressed the complex relations Black women were facing in their collective Black struggle, called "Double Jeopardy: To Be Black and Female".
-In this essay, Beal critiques capitalism, reproductive rights, and social politicalization, while acknowledging the unique position Black Women are in, in a monist society.
+In this essay, Beal critiques capitalism, reproductive rights, and social politicization, while acknowledging the unique position Black Women are in, in a monist society.
 This document became the SNCC's official stance on women.
 This publication was a part of a history of Black feminist organizing, where her work “coincided with other essays exploring the intersections of race and gender in Black women's lives, and more specifically, the political agency of African American women".

 She was also a member of the National Anti-Racist Organizing Committee, which focused on anti-racist politics and centered around national organizing.

 Through her organizing, Beal confronted a range of oppressive regimes that encompassed complex power relations which subordinated and disenfranchised Black women in particular.
 Her political organizing sought to address structural inequalities and empower marginalized groups.